xiaxi626/epub-study/Emeditor/README.md

 Link: https://pan.baidu.com/s/1C2-r7aWhEVADhg860ETVKQ?pwd=97im

-(Use with caution, if the chapter is not successfully split, contains invalid content, or wants the XML format to be incorrect, the loading fails, etc., please consult the video author.) ）
+(Use with caution, if the chapter is not successfully split, contains invalid content, or the XML format is incorrect, the loading fails, etc., please consult the video author. ）